fc-thrisp-hurrata-dlm-graveyard/reddit_modbot/README.markdown

   - what: your words, phrases, or number

-  - action: approve, remove, alert(does nothing atm)
+  - action: approve, remove, alert

+  - weight: assign a numerical weighting to this condition; higher numbers make that condition action more likely when condition is true for a post or comment

 TODO
 ---

-- everything is sort of bits and pieces atm

-- tests and testing
+- tests/spec

 - refactor, refactor, refactor

-- refined condition testing options, condition weighting and scoring
+- refined condition testing options, condition weighting, and scoring

+- configurable logger, allow specification of logger to hook into by init choice

+- improved notifications for removals --- comment on the item

 Think about
 ---

   - wrappers modularization, e.g. use a modbot instance for a specific api, decouple from reddit and allow numerous api types

-  - condition weighting; certain conditions can take priority for remove/approve

 notes
     #main(fetch       -- results,